owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

   public function exampleFunction($method, $url) {

-Following this, add a new feature file to the ``features/`` folder.
+Following this, add a new feature file in the ``features/`` folder structure.
 The name should be in the format: ``<task-to-test>.feature``.
 The content of this file should be Gherkin code.
 You can use all the sentences available in the rest of the core contexts, just use the appropriate trait in your context.